DrATedder/ancient_MAG_pipeline/README.md

 If you use `ancient_MAG_pipeline` in your study, please reference it using the details below.
 Please note, this pipeline leverages a lot of existing software (listed and linked above), please ensure you also give appropriate credit to the authors of those software.

-Francesca J. Standeven, Gwyn Dahlquist-Axe, Camilla F. Speller, Conor J. Meehan and Andrew Tedder (XXXX) **An efficient pipeline for creating metagenomic-assembled genomes from ancient DNA in oral microbiome samples.**
+Francesca J. Standeven, Gwyn Dahlquist-Axe, Camilla F. Speller, Conor J. Meehan and Andrew Tedder (2024) **An efficient pipeline for creating metagenomic-assembled genomes from ancient DNA in oral microbiome samples.** *BioRxiv* doi:[https://doi.org/10.1101/2024.09.18.613623](https://doi.org/10.1101/2024.09.18.613623)